New York Holidays & City Breaks

 After all, it only takes 45 minutes to walk from the Empire State Building to Lower Manhattan.
 Along the way, you’ll discover SoHo’s designer boutiques, including Alexandra Wang and French fashion house Chloé.
 That’s when you’re not taking in the scenic vistas of the Hudson River, of course.

 And New York city breaks aren’t complete without Instagram-worthy snaps of its skyline.
-Make your way up to the 102nd floor of the One World Trade Centre for unforgettable panoramic views.
+Make your way up to the 102nd floor of the One World Trade Center for unforgettable panoramic views.
 Top tip: Head here on a Friday or Saturday evening when the observation deck is open until 9pm to witness the city light up under the stars.

 Things to do